Lexus RC: Super GT

 The RC F has given its name to a GT500 class competitor in the Super GT series in the 2014 season, replacing the SC430 that had been raced for 7 years.
 In its debut season, the car scored 4 victories by Team TOM'S at Okayama, Suzuka, and Buriram and Team ZENT Cerumo at Sportsland SUGO with the new technical regulations.

 In 2015, Andrea Caldarelli and Ryō Hirakawa claimed two wins, whereas Daisuke Itō and James Rossiter claimed one win.
 In the 2016 Super GT Series, the car claimed three wins, with Heikki Kovalainen and Kohei Hirate winning the title.
 The RC was replaced by the Lexus LC for the 2017 season.

-IMSA

-3GT Racing, a partnership of Lexus and Paul Gentilozzi, developed a GT3-class RC F during 2016.
-The team entered two cars at the 2017 IMSA WeatherTech SportsCar Championship, with Scott Pruett, Sage Karam, Jack Hawksworth and Robert Alon as full-season drivers.
+GT3

+In 2014, Lexus unveiled the RC F GT3 concept, a racing version of the RC F developed by Lexus and in-house motorsport tuning subsidiary Technocraft for participation the Group GT3 category.
+It was unveiled at the 2014 Geneva International Motor Show.
+The Lexus was officially homologated for GT3 competition in 2017, after a few models had competed in the Super GT GT300 class and the SP-X class of VLN.

+It competed for four years in the Blancpain GT Series and GT World Challenge Europe with Emil Frey Racing and Tech 1 Racing until 2020, when competition with the RC F GT3 in Europe ended after Lexus withdrew their European customer support that year.
+The car has also competed in the IMSA SportsCar Championship since 2017, taking the GTD Pro Manufacturers' title in 2023 with Vasser Sullivan Racing, and currently competes in the 2024 FIA World Endurance Championship in the LMGT3 class with Akkodis ASP Team.
+The RC F GT3 also races domestically in Super GT and Super Taikyu Series.

+As of 2025, it is one of the longest serving GT3 race cars, having raced for a total of nine years since its debut.
+It is set to be replaced by a new Lexus-badged GT3 car based on the Toyota GR GT3 concept.